syncfusion-content/wpf-docs/wpf/SfChart3D/Axis.md

 ### TimeSpan Axis

-[`TimeSpanAxis3D`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.TimeSpanAxis3D.html#) - it is used to plot the time span values in the PrimaryAxis.
+[`TimeSpanAxis3D`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.TimeSpanAxis3D.html#) is used to plot the time span values in the PrimaryAxis.
 TimeSpanAxis has the advantage of plotting data with milliseconds difference.
 The limitation of TimeSpanAxis is that it can only accept timespan values (hh:mm:ss) and date time values are not accepted.

 {% tabs %}